ArturoDent/custom-language-properties/README.md

 0.6.1 - REMOVED support for `autoClosingPairs`.

-0.6.2 - Added support for `properties` langage mode.
+0.6.2 - Added support for `properties` language mode.

+0.6.4 - Added support for 'html.erb' type of language id's.

 --------------